porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/buttons/guidelines.md

 #### Horizontal alignment

 A group of Buttons can be aligned side-by-side in a row **whenever you want to** **emphasize the relationship between the different actions** and give the user an instant overview on the available options.
 A classical case for that would be a "cancel" / "submit" combination.
-This is **valid for all screens or screen areas with a minimum width of 760 px.**
+This is **valid for all screens or screen areas with a width of 480 px or larger.**

 **Hierarchical order**